-The instructional aid has been hired full time and will be spending approximately 2.5 hours a day primarily working with our struggling low income students.
-This is going to be only the second time we have had in instructional aid for this purpose, which is an increased service.
+The instructional aid has been hired full time and will be spending approximately 3.75 hours a day primarily working with our struggling low income students.
+This is going to be only the third time we have had an instructional aid for this purpose, which is an increased service.
 It started in the 2021-22 school year, year one of this 3 year LCAP.
+For this year (year 3) they will be spending more time working with our low-income students (going from approximately 2.5 hours/day to 3.75).